-Tips and "how to's" for freezing vegetables from your backyard vegetable garden.
+Here are some great tips and "how to's" for freezing vegetables, berries, and fruits from your backyard vegetable garden!

-Learn the best way to prepare, blanch and freeze garden vegetables for winter use.
+Learn the best way to prepare, blanch and freeze garden vegetables, berries, and fruit for winter use.

 By freezing your home vegetables, you can enjoy almost all the fresh produce grown from your vegetable garden long after the harvesting season is over.

-A friend of mine recently told me about opening up a package of corn for dinner that was frozen in 1996 and it tasted as sweet as the day it was packed.
+A friend of mine recently told me about opening up a package of corn for dinner that was frozen ten years ago, and it tasted as sweet as the day it was packed.